wasteofplus/wasteof.plus/README.md

 # wasteof.addons
+wasteof.addons is in early alpha stages.
+PLEASE DO NOT USE THIS FOR ACTUAL PURPOSES OR EXPECT IT TO WORK RIGHT IT HAS ONLY BEEN WORKED ON FOR 1 DAY.

+i am publishing the source code so that community can submit contributions, bug reports, and feature requests.

 ## Features:
 - Adds beta, banned, admin, and verified badges next to usernames across the site. (in messages, on your feed, on explore, and on profiles)